latestchatty/webchatty/doc/server-code-design.md

 >  Instructs the database to reindex a particular post.
 If such an operation is not applicable for a particular backend, it can do nothing in response.

 > **setPostCategory(string username, string password, int postId, ModFlag category) : void**
 > Instructs the database to moderate a particular post.
 The user must be a moderator.
-WinChattyException is thrown if the user is not a moderator.
+ApiException is thrown if the user is not a moderator.
 Usernames are case insensitive.

 > **getUserCategoryFilters(string username) : UserCategoryFilters**
 > Gets the user's moderation flag filter settings.
 Usernames are case insensitive.